ramanpreetSinghKhinda/CSE_587_Data_Intensive_Computing/README.md

 Important
 ---------
-You are authorized to use the source code and make modifications as applicable by the **above Licence** however you are **not authorized** to make use of the university protected data source
+You are authorized to use the source code and make modifications as applicable by the **above Licence** however you are **not authorized** to make use of the university protected classroom scheduling data that is used in this project